PHOTOGRAPHS. PHOTOGRAPHS. PHOTOGRAPHS.

 --------------and now for some postcards from the last 50 years.---------------

-and L.A.D.S of Dunbar which the latter acronymically may suggest pesudo-political overtones or purport to have subliminal suggestibility.
-However this is not the case as they purely attract more traffic via search engines
+L.A.D.S of Dunbar acronymically may suggest pseudo-political overtones or purport to have subliminal suggestibility.
+However this is not the case as they purely attract more traffic via search engines.

 The above painting was by John McNie, dated May 1955, who died peacefully, in his 90s, at Belhaven Hospital, on Saturday December 9 2017.

 He was the son of local postman Willie McNie.
 John was very much a local, minor celebrity, author of small book on our Parish Kirk, quite a gentleman.
 He was an authority on local history and gave guided tours of the graveyard.
 He was born in Victoria Street and moved by the age of five to Boroughdales.
 He worked for the Ordnance Survey and stayed